George Carlin: 1980–1987: HBO and film

 In 1981, Carlin returned to the stage, releasing A Place for My Stuff and returning to HBO and New York City with the Carlin at Carnegie TV special, which was filmed at Carnegie Hall and aired during the 1982–83 season.
 Carlin continued doing HBO specials every year or two over the following decade and a half.
-All of Carlin's albums from this time forward are from the HBO specials.
+All of Carlin's albums from this time forward are from his HBO specials.
 He hosted SNL for the second time on November 10, 1984, this time appearing in several sketches.

 Carlin began to achieve prominence as a film actor with a major supporting role in the 1987 comedy hit Outrageous Fortune, starring Bette Midler and Shelley Long.
 Playing drifter Frank Madras, he poked fun at the lingering effect of the 1960s counterculture.

 1988–1989: Changes in material and tone

 Beginning in 1988, Carlin evolved and adopted both a new appearance and a new direction.
 As he did in his first change of direction in the early 1970s, Carlin blended his old and new styles by bringing in politics and disdain for society with nihilist humor while using some of the previous material direction of pointing out the odd things people all do and continued his fascination with language, but with disdain for its current uses by society.
-He also began growing a ponytail at this time.
-This led to darker material and an aggressive tone over the next 2 decades, which were his most popular and widely seen shows via HBO specials which he continued to do until his death.
+This led to darker material and an aggressive tone over the next two decades.